kevinvaningen/citygis-playbackscheduler/README.md

 # Citygis-Player
 This is a csv-event scheduled playback MQTT-client.
 It is used for testing purposes.
-It playbacks a CSV file with timed events and publishes the events to the Mosquitto message broker.
+It playbacks a CSV file with (reactive programming) timed events and publishes the events to the Mosquitto message broker.
 The MQTT broker receives messages in JSON serialised format using QoS=0.

 #Install Mosquitto using Docker
 ##Get Docker